cassidyjames/cassidyjames.github.io/resume/index.md

 - Explored and reported internally on an **experimental method of rebuilding Endless OS** atop Fedora Silverblue

-- **Initiated, researched, and advocated for a FreeDesktop standardized accent color preference](https://cassidyjames.com/blog/freedesktop-accent-colors-gnome-proposal/)** that is now shipping in GNOME, elementary OS, KDE, COSMIC, and more
+- **Initiated, researched, and advocated for a [FreeDesktop accent color preference](https://cassidyjames.com/blog/freedesktop-accent-colors-gnome-proposal/)** that is now shipping in GNOME, elementary OS, KDE, COSMIC, and more

 ### elementary, Inc. _2011–2022_